|6mm 00/ho||8mm 00/ho||10mm 00/ho||12mm 00/ho||6mm N gauge||Hornby Doublo tinplate||Screwdrivers|

 If you are unhappy with your purchase you may return it within 14 days for a refund.

-* 'The perfect alternative to track pins' - The use of the word perfect here is for sloganising purposes.
+Any enquiries regarding these model railway track screws or any problems please e-mail.* 'The perfect alternative to track pins' - The use of the word perfect here is for sloganising purposes.
 A more truthful phrase might be 'The better alternative to track pins' and this is of course subjective.
 I believe track screws are far better for model railway track fixing than track pins but since I'm trying to sell them to you I'm not exactly an unbiased opinion.
 The main benefits of track screws over track pins in my opinion are, 1 - The easier ability to relift track.
 Trying to prize up track held in place by track pins risks breaking sleepers.
 2 - Avoiding sending shock waves through your layout by hitting it with your genuine full-scale model replica John Henry spike drivers hammer.
 What do you mean you use a panel pin gun?
 Your still sending shocks waves.
-It's not relevant if your fixing track down before your scenery but if you want to add or replace track after you've sculptured your masterpiece from eggs hells and faberge you might want to be more careful.
+It's not relevant if your fixing track down before your scenery but if you want to add or replace track after you've sculptured your masterpiece from egg shells and faberge you might want to be more careful.
 3 - Less cussing when you hit your thumb knuckle with your panel pin hammer.
 4 - I make some money.
 The main disadvantage of track screws to track pins is if you strip the head of the screws trying to screw them in.
 They are small screws, you can only use so much torque before damaging them.
 If you strip the head it will be a pain trying to get them out.
 To minimise the chances of stripping the screw head use a good quality screwdriver of the correct size, don't use unnecessarily long screws and if screwing into hard material pre drill a guide hole (hole to be smaller than the diameter of the screws).
-The screws are self tapers and will screw into soft woods without a pre drilled hole, but if you have a mahogany or teak base board you are screwing into a pre drilled hole would be advisable.
+The screws are self tapers and will screw into soft woods without a pre drilled hole, but if you have a mahogany or teak base board you are screwing into then a pre drilled hole would be advisable.
 More realistically if you need to screw though a sleeper without a manufactures pre existing hole you should drill a hole rather than trying to just screw through it.
 Plastic sleepers are comparitively hard.